cluis-lopez/Pi-K8s/README.md

 Other than using standard logging facilities (i.e. `kubectl log`) sometimes is useful to manually execute containers to directly observe the errors.

 In order to do that, open a `ssh` session into one of your Raspberries and use (always with `sudo`) the `ctr` command, that accepts similar options to thos of `docker` (i.e. `sudo ctr run <image name>`, `sudo ctr images ls`, etc)

+## Optional: create a NFS-based storage provider for you cluster

+Follow the detailed instructions provided by [LinuxTechi] (https://www.linuxtechi.com/dynamic-nfs-provisioning-kubernetes/).
+I've included the helm commans and yaml configuration needed under `nfs_storage` folder in the repository

+## Optional: deploy a Prometehus/Grafana monitoring environment

+I've follow the original instructions of [rpi4cluster](https://rpi4cluster.com/monitoring/monitor-intro/) with minimal cutomization to reflect nodenames of my cluster and the different storage provider.
+Yaml scripts are available in the repo under `monitoring`folder